sairam/gitnotify/README.md

 ### Nice to Have
 1. JSON output to be used for sending information as webhooks to Zapier like services
-1. Allow autofill of branch names based on repo names
-1. Suggest names of popular repositories to ease adding first few repositories
 1. Add support for Gitlab
-1. An LRU Based Cache backed by disk in case memory exceeds limit.
+1. An LRU Based Cache backed by disk with memory constraints.
 To Explore: hashicorp/golang-lru, boltdb/bolt, wunderlist/ttlcache, redis

 ## FAQ
 ### Can I run this inside my own organisation